 I master records out of Coast Mastering in Berkeley, California.
-My mastering room (which I share with the excellent Piper Payne) was tuned by Bob Hodas and is stocked with analog gear by Manley, SPL, Maselec, Rupert Neve and GML.
+My mastering room was tuned by Bob Hodas and is stocked with analog gear by Manley, SPL, Maselec, Rupert Neve and GML.
 I listen on Focal Scala Utopia speakers powered by VTL monoblock tube amplifiers with RADAR conversion.
 It's sweet!
 Come on by and let's listen to records.

 Analog tape, dusty cassettes, old vinyl, DATs, even MiniDiscs - none of these formats scare me anymore.
 I am set up to clean, digitize and restore all of these formats and more.
 I have the tools and, more importantly, the skills and aesthetic sensibility to remove clicks and pops, stabilize wow and flutter, clean up dropouts and other sonic anomalies.
 I transfer analog tapes on an ATR-104 tape machine with conversion by Metric Halo.
 I have a souped-up KAB-modified Technics 1200 turntable with upgraded tonearm wiring, external power supply and an array of styli.
 And, oh yes, I can work at 78rpm.
 For cassettes, I use a Nakamichi cassette deck rebuilt and calibrated by Willy Hermann.
 For audio restoration, I primarily use iZotope and CEDAR (with as light a touch as necessary - that's my working philosophy).
 If your analog tapes have speed anomalies and you have the budget, I highly recommend working with Jamie Howarth / Plangent Process.